-We have audited the Remuneration Report included in pages 9 to 24 of the Directors' report for the year ended 30 June 2020.
+We have audited the Remuneration Report included in pages 31-46 of the Directors' report for the year ended 30 June 2020.

 In our opinion, the Remuneration Report of MyState Limited, for the year ended 30 June 2020 complies with section 300A of the Corporations Act 2001.